-The BEng in Optoelectronics & Holography will provide students with the skills to work in any area of the electronics industry, particularly in the innovations sector, with products such as wearable devices, flexible screens, two and three dimensional vision to the automotive industry and Aerospace, where the future is increasingly electro-optic.
+Engineering programme and features 13 existing related supporting electrical and electronic area of the electronics industry, particularly in the innovations sector, with products such as wearable devices, flexible screens, two and three dimensional vision to the automotive industry and Aerospace, where the future is increasingly electro-optic.
 BEng courses catering for this tend to be offered at up to £18,500 for international applicants with an average of 8.25 overall applicants per place, indicating the strong demand from the industry for these graduates.
 As mentioned above, the local area is flush with investment with Airbus and Sealand being amongst significant local employers.